- What does the Investment Readiness Program fund?

 CFC and community foundations will hold 2 funding rounds before March 31, 2021.
-The second round will be open to application from September 8th to October 9th at 5 pm PST, 2020
+The second round will be open to application from September 8th to October 9th at 5 pm PT, 2020

 CFC and the community foundation network are one of five national organizations delivering the Government of Canada’s IRP funding.
 To learn more about other Readiness Support Partners’ funding programs and application periods, please visit their websites.
 You can also visit the IRP website at www.irp-ppi.ca.

 If your social purpose organization is located in a region with limited or difficult access to broadband internet please be in touch.
 Paper applications can be made available upon request.
 Contact us at email@example.com or 613 236 2664 ext 339.